mikeprather20/ComicProject/Flask/Readme.md

 # What is the project about
-- This project is a fullstack implmentation to reading and display information from comic vines using their api
+- This project is a fullstack implmentation to reading and display information from comic vine using their api

 # Global features/objective
 1.  signin and signup